CumulusNetworks/docs/content/cumulus-netq-411/Validate-Operations/_index.md

 NetQ excludes certain checks from running by default.
 You can run an {{<link title="Validate Network Protocol and Service Operations#on-demand-validations" text="on-demand validation">}} or {{<link title="Validate Network Protocol and Service Operations#schedule-a-validation" text="schedule a validation">}} to view validation results for those protocols and services.

+The following table displays the validation categories.
+Refer to the {{<link title="Validation Tests Reference" text="Validation Reference">}} for a comprehensive breakdown of each test included in each category.

 | Item | NetQ UI | NetQ CLI | Run by Default | Frequency |
 | --- | :---: | :---: | :---: |  :---: |
 | Addresses | Yes | Yes | No | N/A |